fejiroofficial/Dashify-template/README.md

 ## Support

-Should you need support customizing this theme, or help with the landing page copy.
 Please do reach out to me on [X](https://x.com/FejiroGospel)

+P.S.: Copyright.
+Please do not pass this template as yours without credit